-Midas was a mythical king of Phrygia in Asia Minor who was famous for his ability to change anything that he touched into solid gold.
-He was also famous for a more unfortunate trait, his donkey ears.
-These he gained as punishment for judging Pan the better musician than Apollo and so was given ass’s ears as a punishment.
+Midas was a mythical king of Phrygia in Asia Minor who was famous for his extraordinary ability to change anything he touched into gold.
+This gift was given to him by Dionysos in thanks for his hospitality to the wise satyr Silenus.
+Midas also judged Pan a greater musician than Apollo and so was given ass’s ears as a punishment.

 As it turned out, Midas had been a bit too clever.
-On his way home to his palace, Midas immediately put his new skill to the test and was delighted to see how he could change branches, stones and even bits of soil into fantastic nuggets of shining gold.
+On his way home to his palace, Midas immediately put his new skill to the test and was delighted to see how he could change branches, stones, and even bits of soil into fantastic nuggets of glistening gold.
 Even flowers and fruit, when touched by the greedy king, turned instantly into gold.
-The full consequences of this gift soon became evident however, when Midas tried to mount his horse and it too turned into the lifeless metal.
-On returning to his palace, the golden robes of the king brushed the pillars of the doorway as he went through and they too instantly became gold.
-Then the situation took a more ominous turn when calling for dinner the King attempted to wash his hands in a bowl of water.
-Alas, as soon as his fingers entered the water it also changed to gold and on starting to eat, even the tasty delicacies changed into gold once put into his mouth.
-Terribly hungry and thirsty, even sleep brought no respite as his usually soft bed became cold and hard and sleep was impossible.
-Midas now became sick of the sight of the gold which surrounded him and he sought out Dionysos to reverse the gift that had so quickly become a curse.
+The full consequences of this gift soon became evident, however, when Midas tried to mount his horse and it too turned into the cold and lifeless metal.
+On reaching his palace, the golden robes of the king brushed the pillars of the doorway as he went through and they too instantly became gold.
+Then the situation took a more ominous turn when calling for dinner the king attempted to wash his hands in a bowl of water.
+Alas, as soon as his fingers entered the water it also changed to solid gold.
+Here was a problem indeed.
+All the food and drink Midas touched turned to gold and so he very quickly risked death by starvation.
+Hungry and exhausted, Midas lay down to sleep, but even here he found no comfort for the soft cushions and bedclothes turned to hard and unfeeling gold.